Pearson puts Mergermarket on the block

 "The Financial Times is not for sale, there has been no process or any discussions about selling the FT, and there have been no approaches regarding the FT," he told reporters on Friday.

-"The announcement regarding Mergermarket does not change in any way the position regarding the Financial Times."
+"The announcement regarding Mergermarket dose not change in any way the position regarding the Financial Times."

 Private equity firms that could be interested in Mergermarket include General Atlantic, Silverlake, Bridgepoint, Hellman and Friedman, Warburg Pincus, CVC, KKR and Apax Partners, the banking sources said.